Joseph Gerber: Impact in additional industries

-Gerber's plotters and photoplotters brought transformative computer-automation to the labor-intensive field of cartography, once the province of labor-intensive and highly skilled tasks and of cumbersome photographic processes.
-In addition, under Gerber's leadership, the company fostered the development of innovations in machine tools and medical, cryogenic, defense, and anti-terrorism products through its partially owned subsidiaries.
+Gerber's plotters and photoplotters applied computer-automation to cartography, which previously involved manual tasks and photographic processes.
+The company also developed machine tools and products for the medical, cryogenic, defense, and anti-terrorism sectors through its partially owned subsidiaries.

 Business career

 Joe Gerber presided over Gerber Scientific's evolution from a one-product company to a global supplier of intelligent manufacturing systems.
 From the company's 1947 founding as a partnership, through his death in 1996, Gerber was its chief executive and principal inventor.
 Gerber called the company an outlet for the "spirit of invention," he told Business Week.

 With the expansion of its product lines, Gerber restructured the company in 1979, creating the holding company Gerber Scientific, Inc., with wholly owned and partly owned subsidiaries, each focused on its own markets: